SiminFahimi/suoku_solver/README.md

-# Sudoku CSP Solver (Practice Project)
+## Sudoku CSP Solver (Practice Project)

 This is a **Sudoku solver** implemented in Python using **Constraint Satisfaction Problem (CSP)** concepts.
 It uses **AC-3** for constraint propagation and **backtracking search** with MRV heuristic.

 > **Note:** This project was done as a **practice exercise** to learn CSPs and Sudoku solving techniques.

+## Output

 The program will print:

--The initial Sudoku puzzle
+- The initial Sudoku puzzle
--The solved Sudoku puzzle
+- The solved Sudoku puzzle

-Practice Goals:
+## Practice Goals

-Representing Sudoku as a CSP
+- Representing Sudoku as a CSP
-Implementing AC-3 for constraint propagation
+- Implementing AC-3 for constraint propagation
-Using backtracking search with MRV heuristic
+- Using backtracking search with MRV heuristic

 ## How to run